Last Updated on 08/25/23 by quiltripping

 The Medallion

-The Medallion is a waterproof, round electronic button that holds all your personal Princess cruise information and also acts as your room key.
+The Medallion is a waterproof, round electronic button that holds all my personal Princess cruise information and also acted as my room key.
 Since I booked last minute, I picked up my medallion at check in at the port and wore it through the cruise on a lanyard.
-If you want something more fashionable, Princess sells a variety of Medallion accessories on board.
+If I wanted something more fashionable, Princess sold a variety of Medallion accessories on board.

 The Medallion App

 I used the Medallion App to check in before my cruise.
-I was able to fill out all the necessary information to get into the “green” check in lane without too much difficulty.
+I was able to fill out all the necessary information to get into the “blue” check in lane without too much difficulty.

 Interactive On Board Screens